aiirfryer/ourWebsite-public/README.md

 # OurWebsite stuff downloads
 ourWebsite stuff downloads V.3.1

+NOTE: OurWebsite will not be updated anymore because they blocked javascript on files.
+But maybe your district did'nt block javascript on files yet so yeah

 ## Installation
 1. press on code and click "download zip"
 2. extract files